Non-relativistic regime and topology: topological term in the Einstein equation: Non-relativistic limit of the Einstein equation

 When one constructs a new relativistic theory, or even historically when Einstein proposed his equation, it is generally required that this theory should be compatible with Newton's theory.
 The reason given is that Newton's law has been tested to be successful in (e.g.) the solar system.
-However, as shown in \citep{2022_Vigneron_et_al}, in a NR theory (Newton's theory or the NEN theory for spherical or hyperbolic topologies), the gravitational potential $\Phi$ \textit{close} to a mass point is always given by Newton's law, i.e. $\Phi = -GM/r + \bigO{r}$, and correcting terms appear as function of the topology chosen ($\mathbb{R}^3$, $\mathbb{T}^3$, $\mathbb{S}^3$, ...).
-Those terms are always negligible on scales small compared to the size of the Universe, which are the scales on which the law has been tested.
+However, as shown in \citep{2023_Vigneron_et_al_a}, in a NR theory (Newton's theory or the NEN theory for spherical or hyperbolic topologies), the gravitational potential~$\Phi$ \textit{close} to a mass point is always given by Newton's law, i.e. $\Phi = -GM/r + \bigO{r}$, and correcting terms appear as function of the topology chosen ($\mathbb{R}^3$, $\mathbb{T}^3$, $\mathbb{S}^3$, ...), i.e. as function of the boundary conditions chosen.
+Those terms are always negligible on scales small compared to the finite size of the Universe (i.e. size of the boundary conditions), which are the scales on which the law has been tested.
 This means that from observations, we cannot distinguish between different non-relativistic theories.
 In other words, observations only tell us that gravitation is well described by a NR calculation on (e.g.) solar system scales, but the precise NR theory to consider depends on the type of topology of the Universe, which is not known.
 Therefore, requiring a relativistic theory to be only compatible with Newton's theory is a restriction with respect to what we learn from observations.

-This suggests that the right constraint should be to require the compatibility with the NR regime in general (Newton's theory, spherical NEN theory, hyperbolic NEN theory, ...), the right NR theory depending on the topology of the Universe.
+This suggests that the right constraint on any relativistic theory should be to require the compatibility with the NR regime in general (Newton's theory, spherical NEN theory, hyperbolic NEN theory, ...), the right NR theory depending on the topology of the Universe.
 If we consider this more general constraint, then, because Einstein's equation only has a NR limit in Euclidean topologies, then this equation needs to be modified to allow the limit to be performed in other topologies.
-This leads to the question raised in the beginning of Section~\ref{sec::Question}.\saut
+This leads to the question raised in the beginning of Section~\ref{sec::Question}.